 Data has always been critical to business.
-It’s what guides the formation and growth of a company.
-Be it transactions marked down on Sumerian clay tablets, double-entry account records from victorian-era England, or a database of web site statistics today, data and its collection are foundational to the decision-making process.
+It’s what guides the formation and why managing data growth is so integral to the success of a company.
+Be it transactions marked down on Sumerian clay tablets, double-entry account records from Victorian-era England, or a database of web site statistics today, data and its collection are foundational to the decision-making process.
 From small, innocuous beginnings it grows and changes, consuming ever more time and resources until it becomes overwhelming.
 This transition point happens at different times for different kinds of businesses, and how it manifests can be as equally diverse.
 In the past, the main approach has been to simply throw more money, in the form of personnel, technology, or services at the problem.
 This is often done without realizing what the underlying data management challenge actually is.
-Let's review some generic data management best practices which help control the chaos and improve how data is used to make decisions.
+Let's review some generic data growth management best practices which help control the chaos and improve how data is used to make decisions.

 Today there are many different ways to easily store, retrieve, and analyze information, which can quickly become a double-edged sword of benefits and necessary maintenance.
-In many companies there is simply too much going on for the key decision-makers to track individual data record quality, so logically they delegate these tasks back down to the individual department and engineer level.
+In many companies there is simply too much going on for the key decision-makers to manage data growth to record quality, so logically they delegate these tasks back down to the individual department and engineer level.
 Left to their own methods, the various internal departments or business units, accounting, purchasing, shipping, sales, marketing, customer support, IT and so on, go about their specialized tasks, selecting and using tools effective for their respective data use-cases.
 This can lead to fragmented and siloed data, where, for example, a customer may be identified as ‘XYZ’ in Sales, ‘XYZ Corp’ in Support, and ‘XYZ, Inc’ in Accounting.
-Each of these entries contains duplicated data along with unique data, and each group is required to maintain their own records when changes occur.
+Each of these entries contains duplicated data along with unique data, and each group is required to manage data and their records of its growth when changes occur.
 Names, addresses, phone numbers, emails, titles, labels, etc can and do change over time.
 Then there are internal changes and updates for products and services, resellers, and heaven forbid a customer is also a vendor.
 Finally, there are mergers and acquisitions which don’t just multiply the data growth issue, they do so exponentially.

 Recently there have been inroads made on the use of Artificial Intelligence and Machine Learning (AI/ML) to help with the analysis of the prodigious amounts of data generated by large organizations.
 Amazon’s SageMaker is a good example of this.
-Even the application of such impressive technology doesn’t replace the need of a data architect to orchestrate the process, and in fact the introduction of AI/ML to the mix increases the need for a dedicated data scientist role in addition to that of the data architect.
+Even the application of such impressive technology doesn’t replace the need of a data architect to orchestrate the process of managing data growth, and in fact the introduction of AI/ML to the mix increases the need for a dedicated data scientist role in addition to that of the data architect.

 LucidPoint Sr. Cloud Engineer